WHERE THE RED FERN GROWS: Dog Training in Minnesota

 animals banned books

 I've been going through a list of the top 100 most loved books in America and adding the ones that are banned to my library.
-Last month I sourced a first edition copy of “Where the Red Fern Grows”.
+Last month I sourced a first edition copy of “Where the Red Fern Grows” which is a wonderful book about dog training (among other things).
 It was battered and beaten, but I still sold it within days of posting it online.
-This month being February, the comic for this article is the cartoon that I designed for my boyfriend's Valentine's Day card.
-“Lady and the Tramp”, the most romantic dog movie ever made, goes along well with a discussion of “Where the Red Fern Grows” which is a book about dogs.
-Among other entrepreneurial pursuits, my friend Eileen was a dog trainer in Minnesota.
-I've designed a number of layouts for her which I've included in this article for her friends and the dog lovers out there.
-This month's Coupon Code is LUV4U which is good for 20% Off the “Blackest of Bile” bookshelf through the end of March.
+This month being February, the comic for this article is the “Lady and the Tramp” cartoon that I designed for my boyfriend's Valentine's Day card.
+It's the most romantic dog movie ever made.
+I enjoy things related to training dogs because my friend Eileen was a dog trainer in Minnesota.
+I've designed a number of advertisements for her which I've included in this article.

 Kayaking New Year's Day